UGA College of Agricultural & Environmental Sciences Field Report

 The goal of this publication is to guide the user to a better understanding of basic forage quality terms and to recommend management changes that will improve forage quality.
 To that end, our objectives are to explain how forage quality is measured, describe how to interpret a forage analysis, present the effects of management on forage quality, and list the key management strategies that can increase the nutritive value of forage crops.

-John Bernard, Dennis Hancock, Lawton Stewart, Uttam Saha, and Robert Smith
+Dennis Hancock, John K. Bernard, Lawton Stewart, Uttam K. Saha, and Bobby Smith

 |